 Remember when I finally got your attention?
 That moment that made you drop to your knees because you finally knew without a doubt that you were by no means in the driver’s seat.
 As hard as that was for you, it was more so for me.
 After that though, you listened.
 You understood why things unfolded as they did.
 Because they were better my way.

 So now, as the dawn of a new season begins, hear my whisper.
 Keep me in the forefront of your marriage and in your life.
 Things will work out.
 I have a game plan for you and your Coach, and it is a plan for good.
 I promise.
-Each move, each promotion, each set back, and each stagnant period has been part of that plan.
+Each move, each promotion, each setback, and each stagnant period have been part of that plan.

 And I know you understand how game plans work, so let me call the plays.